Austinkuria/attendance-system/documentation.md

 6.4 Future Work

-Building upon the current implementation of the QR Code-based Smart Attendance System, several directions for future development have been identified to extend functionality, enhance performance, and broaden application scope:
+Building upon the current implementation of the Quick Response Code (QR Code)-based Smart Attendance System, several directions for future development have been identified to extend functionality, enhance performance, and broaden application scope:

 1. **Short-term Development (6-12 months)**